realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module4/README.md

 Swap: A space in the hard drive where the operating system puts the parts of the memory that aren't currently in use

 Technical debt: The pending work that accumulates when a quick-and-easy solution is applied instead of a sustainable long-term one

+Traffic shaping: This is a way of marking the data packets sent over the network with different priorities, to avoid having huge chunks of data use all of the bandwidth